 Nathalie de Vent (UvA), winner 2017, received the award for the Advanced Neuropsychological Diagnostics Infrastructure (ANDI), a new online infrastructure for the improvement of neuropsychological diagnostics.

 Kenneth Chin (AMC) won the High Potential Award in 2017 for a new optical imaging technique for nerve identification during surgery.

 Juultje Sommers (AMC) and Marike van der Schaaf (AMC and HvA) won the Audience Award in 2017 for the ICU Mill: a mobile, simple and safe solution for rehabilitation of patients on Intensive Care.

 Bram Schermers (NCI/ AvL) winner of 2016 for his entry “MaMaLoc, a technique for the improvement of the breast cancer treatment”.

-Marte Otten, a researcher at the UvA won the high potential award in 2016 for her “Feeling thermometer”, an online application for visualization of unconscious beliefs.
+Marte Otten, (UvA) won the high potential award in 2016 for her “Feeling thermometer”, an online application for visualization of unconscious beliefs.

 Paul Govaerts and Martine Coene of the VU were the winners of 2015 for their idea to restore hearing using cochlear implant programming.

 Nick Laan and Karla de Bruin of the UvA won in 2015 the Runner Up prize together with the Netherlands Forensic Institute for their innovative work to improve bloodstain pattern analysis in forensics.